Ridhwana/rails/guides/source/active_record_callbacks.md

 Available Callbacks
 -------------------

-Here is a list with all the available Active Record callbacks, listed in the same order in which they will get called during the respective operations:
+Here is a list with all the available Active Record callbacks, listed **in the order in which they will get called** during the respective operations:

 ### Creating an Object